What is continuous performance management?

 - Workload and stress

-Continuous performance management is characterized by frequent, ongoing touchpoints with team members, to check in on goals, projects, workload, challenges, and professional development, as well as general satisfaction and wellbeing.
+Continuous performance management is characterised by frequent, ongoing touch points with team members, to check in on goals, projects, workload, challenges, and professional development, as well as general satisfaction and wellbeing.
 It’s also an opportunity for the employee to give valuable, continuous feedback.